-Growing up she encountered her first break through her parent’s separation because of violence and the fact that her mother was unable to conceive a boy child.
-This led to them, the three sisters, being sent to the village to their grandfather’s farm where they turned into herds girls looking after cattle.
-Despite all this she managed to go to school to study, interestingly, she bought her first pair shoes, ngoma rubber shoes when she was joining high school, a depiction of maisha kuwa ngoma” , meaning life becoming a dance.
+Growing up she encountered her first family break through her parent’s separation because of violence and the fact that her mother was unable to conceive a boy child.
+This led to them, the three sisters, being sent to the village to their grandfather’s farm where they turned into herds looking after cattle.
+She struggled to go to school to study.
+Interestingly, she bought her first pair of shoes, ngoma rubber shoes after primary school, a depiction of “maisha kuwa ngoma” , meaning life becoming a dance.

 Life moved on swiftly and she landed on her first marriage which didn’t last for long when her husband died of a car accident in 1991, after sometime she got into her second marriage.
 The marriage brought joy in the form of kids, a boy and a girl, unfortunately, it could not work out together when an event that changed her life completely took place.
 She was a tea picker working in farms and one day her back pain escalated to severe spinal cord bend and doctors said she would not manage to recover .She was bedridden from 1996 to 2003 with three kids to look after.

-In the year 2000,they stayed in a single room and the kids would go out to look for a meal.
-Since they were technically street kids, whatever they got served them and they were generous to involve other street kids in their activities and often they would come back home with them.
+They stayed in a single room and the kids would go out to look for a meal.
+Since her kids were technically street kids, whatever they got served them and they were generous to involve other street kids in their activities and often they would come back home with them.
 This all experience created a desire to help and her prayers were always to get out of bed in order to help these kids live a better life.
 At some point she was given a wheelchair but she refused and said she believes God will wake her up from the bed.

 Over the years they’ve seen progress and now they have children on campus and others are yet to join.
-She now has 30 children under full time care.
+She now has 52 children under full time care.
 The youngest being a three year old who was left on the street.
-The home also runs a feeding program that helps over 300+ children in Soweto Slums.
+The centre also runs a feeding program that helps over 300+ children in Soweto Slums.

 The most impressive bit about this is that her kids through their networks come together to help her achieve the goal of making Smile Community centre better.
 Dalai Lama said, “A simple smile.
 That’s the start of opening your heart and being compassionate to others. “ and that’s what Margaret believes in.
 That her smile combined with other aspects of life can change the world.